ahadjixenofontos/pres-data-intersections/PITCHME.md

 ---

-@title[4.
-Why is this important?]
+@title[The dangers of popularity]

 <img src="images/sexiest_job.png">

 Note:
-I do not intend for this to be just another talk on how biased algorithms are cheating you of a good credit score or on avoiding blind faith in data, which of course we should do.

-But I think the context is important.
-The popularity of a field which we now call data science has sky rocketed.
-"Data scientist is the sexiest job of the 21st century" which has some positive and some negative consequences.
+The context in which data science operates has changed now that its popularity has sky rocketed.
+In 2012, Davenport declared data scientist to be the sexiest job of the 21st century, a fact that has some positive and some negative consequences.

++++

+@title[Positive impact]

+There are currently **130,838** packages on PyPI, the Python Package Index.

+Note:
-The positive consequences is that data is accessible to absolutely anybody, lots of open data, lots of online courses to learn programming, one of the most basic tools of data analysis.
+One positive consequence is that data is accessible to absolutely anybody, there are lots of open data, lots of online courses for teaching yourself programming and statistics, two of the most basic tools of data analysis.
+The costs associated with computing have dropped, as the infrastructure gets better.
 Lots of open source libraries have been developed that implement algorithms that used to be inaccessible.
+A few years ago, what I thought was clearly the best choice for making publication quality figures was ggplot2, an R package, but now I can no longer say that as a plethora of graphing packages have become available for lots of different environments.
 This is great!
-The data revolution is upon us.
+The data/technological revolution is upon us.
+It's cheap, the tools are accessible, and there is a lot of raw material.

-Whether or not you can answer specific questions you care about with the quality and type of data that is available is a separate question.
++++

+@title[Negative impact]

+Which questions can the data answer?

+Note:

+Whether or not these data are suitable for answering specific questions depends on the quality, type of data, how extensively it covers variables that are relevant.
+Those are separate questions.
+Those are the questions that have to do with the science part of data science.

-On the flip side, the fact that data and ways to analyze it is open to absolutely anybody also means that we now have a responsibility to at least try to convey not only what kind of code you need to write to analyze data, but also more abstract but very, very important concepts,
+Which brings me to the flip side, if you'll allow me this one binary of positives vs negatives.
+One negative consequence of the popularity of data science.
+The fact that data and ways to analyze it is open to absolutely anybody also means that we now have a responsibility to at least try to convey not only what kind of code you need to write to analyze data, but also more abstract but very, very important concepts,

-I think that I'm observing a tendency of placing a lot of emphasis on the tools: "you need to learn python, you need to learn how to use specific libraries such as tensorflow, numpy, nltk, and scikit-learn".
+I would dare suggest the observation that the data science training community has a tendency of placing a lot of emphasis on the tools: "you need to learn python, you need to learn how to use specific libraries such as tensorflow, numpy, nltk, and scikit-learn, you need to learn how to use Tableau, and extract-transform-load engines like Alteryx".
 I think that this emphasis on the tools ends up giving people the false sense of security in their data analyses, while key concepts that have to do with the science part of data science remain in the dark.

----

-@title[5.
-Lots of ways to learn about tools]
++++

+@title[The reason for tool emphasis]

 ### Science is not only about the tools.

 Note:
 It seems unreal that I even feel the need to make this statement, but after thinking about it for a while I think that emphasis on tools can be justified.
 Learning how to use a tool is something that you can something you can teach yourself through a MOOC, or through participating in Kaggle competitions.
 Whereas learning how to problem solve like a scientist, meaning questioning every step that you take and every number that you come up with, is perhaps more difficult to learn online.

-As Director of Engagement for CCS, I meet a lot of people, most of whom are in some way related to data science.
-The only ones I've seen who have both the tools and the science are those who've gone through a PhD, or worked in the R&D department of a company.
-Either way, we are talking about researchers, not hackers and not software engineers.
+There are also subtler distinctions, data scientists are not software developers and they are not analysts, even though they use similar tools.
+I won't go into a point by point comparison, but if you're interested we can talk about this later.

 ---

-@title[6.
-Learn from the pros]
+@title[Learn from the pros]

 <img src="images/venn_diagrams_data_science/Slide1.jpeg">